The complete monitoring experience for your phone

 Less Likely to Report Scams

 Many elderly individuals are less likely to report scams due to embarrassment, fear of losing their independence, or lack of knowledge about how to report a scam.
-Within nuclear or joint families, this problem is easily avoidable since many people can keep a direct eye on their phone activities.
-This allows scammers to target the same individual again or others in similar situations.
+In households with nuclear or joint families, family members can avoid this problem by monitoring phone activities more closely.
+However, without such oversight, scammers may repeatedly target the same individual or exploit others in similar vulnerable situations.

 The Common Scams that Elders Face